igiagkiozis/PCGSharp/README.md

 ## API

 The random number generation API for both versions of PCG is identical and is identical to System.Random for the methods that are shared.
-As reference these are public methods in [PCG](PCGSharp/Source/PCG.cs) and [PCGExtended](PCGSharp/Source/PCGExtended.cs).
+The public API is self explanatory listed here for convenience.

 ```csharp
 public int Next();